DimitriPalmer22/Studio-Docs/Project Aura/Project Aura.md

 ---
 # Art Style

 This game uses a [non-photorealistic art style](https://en.wikipedia.org/wiki/Non-photorealistic_rendering).
 To achieve this, the game uses cel shading, a limited color palette, and outlines around objects.
+The game will use these in combination with PBR materials to achieve a modern take on the cel shaded art style.

 ## Inspirations